-The Scripps Polar Center brings together scientists from the three research sections of Scripps Institution of Oceanography at UC San Diego who investigate everything from ocean physics to ice sheet and glacier dynamics to the ecology of the organisms that live at the poles.
-Formation of a Scripps Polar Center aims to greatly enhance and strengthen these activities, creating the conditions necessary to address the complex questions that we face today in the polar regions and to train a new generation of scientists capable of interdisciplinary research.
+The Scripps Polar Center brings together scientists from the three research sections of Scripps Institution of Oceanography at UC San Diego who investigate everything from ocean physics to the ecology of polar organisms.
+We aim to address the complex questions of today's polar regions and to train a new generation of scientists capable of interdisciplinary research.

 There are four main themes in polar research being undertaken at Scripps: